With the skyrocketing cost of housing, prescription drugs, and childcare, families in Orange County need tax relief and tax fairness.

 Below, read the stories of 45th District families that have felt the squeeze of the Trump tax plan:

 Jaimee, Portola Hills: "My husband is a teacher, and I work from home.
 We both claim 0 to have more taxes taken out so our refund can help pay the bills during the summer months when my husband is not receiving a paycheck and so we can take a family vacation.
-This year, because of Trump's tax plan, we owed and addition $1,500 and my husband will have to find a job this summer--which means also paying for childcare.
+This year, because of Trump's tax plan, we owed an additional $1,500 and my husband will have to find a job this summer--which means also paying for childcare.
 We don’t know how we’ll make it through this year."

 Erika, Tustin: "I am a social worker, and my husband owns a small business.
 We claim 0 married.
 Ever since we bought our house, we typically get $10,000 in refunds, which we use on house projects, vet and medical bills (I am also a cancer survivor), etc. This year we owed $4000.
 Nothing else changed.
 We are the working middle class!"